 Due to the nature of manufactured home estates, there is no mechanism within the development consent process to ensure that the dwellings will be constructed to the standards applied within AS 3959 or NASH Standard.
-Therefore, the acceptable solution for manufactured housing is the provision of an APZ which achieves 10kW/ m2 commensurate with SFPP development in line with Table A1.12.1.
+Therefore, the acceptable solution for manufactured housing is the provision of an APZ which achieves 10kW/ m commensurate with SFPP development in line with Table A1.12.1.

-Where evidence can be provided which confirms that dwellings within the manufactured home estate will be constructed to the appropriate construction standards under AS 3959 or NASH Standard, an APZ can be provided which meets 29kW/m2 in line with Tables A1.12.2 - A1.12.3.
+Where evidence can be provided which confirms that dwellings within the manufactured home estate will be constructed to the appropriate construction standards under AS 3959 or NASH Standard, an APZ can be provided which meets 29kW/m in line with Tables A1.12.2 - A1.12.3.

-It is proposed to establish a positive covenant / easement to ensure that the future buildings within the new dwelling sites will be constructed to the appropriate construction standard under AS3959 or the NASH Standard and therefore APZs can be provided which meet 29kW/m2.
+It is proposed to establish a positive covenant / easement to ensure that the future buildings within the new dwelling sites will be constructed to the relevant construction standard under AS3959 or the NASH Standard and therefore APZs can be provided which meet 29kW/m.

-The minimum required Asset Protections Zones were therefore determined from Table A1.12.2 of Planning for Bush Fire Protection 2019.
+The minimum required Asset Protections Zones were therefore determined from Table A1.12.2 of Planning for Bush Fire Protection 2019 for the dwelling sites.

-All proposed sites will have a restriction requiring the application of the relevant BAL in accordance with A1.12.5 of PBP, (See Attachment: 01).
+All proposed dwelling sites will have a restriction requiring the application of the relevant BAL in accordance with A1.12.5 of PBP, (See Attachment: 01).

 As the Community Centre has a floor area of >500m2 we have applied the requirements for Places of Public Assembly (s8.3.11).
-Therefore, the minimum APZ was subsequently determined from Table A1.12.1 of PBP.
+Therefore, the minimum APZs were subsequently determined from Table A1.12.1 of PBP.
 The proposed building footprint was found to exceed the minimum required APZs.

-The APZs consist of maintained grounds within the subject property, Wyndella Road and developed private allotments to the east.
+The APZs consist of maintained grounds within the subject property and Wyndella Road.